 9. Filling the Answer Sheet - If you are not sure of the answer, do not leave any questions blank.
 There are no negative marks, so make a guess, you may get lucky!
 When you are transferring the answers into the answer sheet make sure you are writing the correct answer against the correct question number.
 Yes, you can write in capital letters but ensure all your spellings are correct otherwise you will lose marks.

-10. IELTS Practice Tests - Click here to find many mock tests for you to practice at IELTS Practice Tests.
+10. IELTS Practice Tests - There are many mock tests for you to practice at IELTS Practice Tests.
 Completing these mock tests will give you an idea of the format, instructions and you can also practice your listening skills.
 When you practice you will also become aware of any section which you find tough as well as the mistakes you are making.

 Remember, practice makes you perfect!
 All the very best!